 Cleveland is home to museums, outdoor activities, theaters, distinctive culture, and more.
 You may not know this, but Cleveland is also considered one of the prettiest cities in the world.
 You read that right — Cleveland is one of the prettiest cities on Earth.

-So just what makes this Midwestern metropolis in Northeast Ohio so fascinating?
+So, just what makes this Midwestern metropolis in Northeast Ohio so fascinating?
 It could be bustling downtown Cleveland, The Rock & Roll Hall of Fame, or access to the shimmering waters of Lake Erie.
-All we know is that there are too many fun things to do in Cleveland to list them all, but we’ll do our best.
+We know there are too many fun things to do in Cleveland to list them all, but we’ll do our best.

-That said, the most economical way to do some of everything is via a private tour with GetYourGuide.
-However, if you feel like taking the city by storm on your own, that is more than doable.
+The most economical way to do some of everything is via a private tour with GetYourGuide.
+However, if you feel like taking the city by storm alone, that is more than doable.
 We can tackle Cleveland together!